omgnetwork/elixir-omg/README.md

 ### Install
 Firstly, **[install](docs/install.md)** the child chain server and watcher.

-### Start up Ethereum
+### Start up developer instance of Ethereum
 The easiest way to get started is if you have access to a developer instance of `geth`.
-The above installation instructions include an installation of `geth`.
+If you don't already have access to a developer instance of `geth`, the above installation instructions will install `geth`.

 A developer instance of geth runs Ethereum locally and prefunds an account.
 However, when the process terminates, the state of the Ethereum network is lost.